 But using these super-micro added memory controllers bears with it the challenges of high speed, dense memory interfaces with DDR3 layout guidelines.
 In this guest blog, Altium user Robert Feranec of Fedevel Academy shows us some highly valuable tips on DDR3 memory interface routing, based on his open-source hardware design of the iMX6 Rex, a compact and powerful Single Board Computer development kit.

-DDR3 memory is so pervasive; it’s almost inevitable that professional printed circuit board designers will face a board they must route using it.
+DDR3 memory is so pervasive; it’s almost inevitable that professional printed board designers will face a board they must route using it.
 This article gives you tips to properly fan-out and route DDR3 memory interfaces, even in very high density and tightly packed board designs.

 DDR3 Memory Design Rules and Signal Groups